 - Clinical Education - 1 questions

-Oxazepam is an FDA-approved benzodiazepine used for the treatment of alcohol withdrawal as well as the management of anxiety disorders.
-Oxazepam ha ...
+Oxazepam is an FDA-approved benzodiazepine used for the treatment of alcohol withdrawal and the management of anxiety disorders.
+Oxazepam has a var ...

 Bonnie A Franckowiak DNP Professor Coordinator of MS in Nursing Programs CARN-AP, FNP-BC Ellicott City MD

 Become a better professional with answer explanations and articles that enable you to master the material.

 Test Exams & Unlimited Quizzes